kyleboas/tacticsjournal.com/_posts/2023-4-24-How-Manchester-United-man-to-man-marking-weakened-Brighton-buildup.md

     <figcaption>Figure 2.2 - Second half tactics board</figcaption>
 </figure>

-Robert De Zerbi countered this by having **Estupinan and Gross invert** in the second half, and Brighton switched to a 2-3 sub-structure.
+Robert De Zerbi countered this by having Estupinan and Gross invert in the second half, and Brighton switched to a 2-3 sub-structure.

-Estupinan inverting allowed **Mitoma**, who had a difficult job separating from Aaron Wan-Bissaka, more space on the left wing.
-This change also allowed **Mac Allister** to push forward, disrupting the pressing assignments of Manchester United’s first line.
+Estupinan inverting allowed Mitoma, who had a difficult job separating from Aaron Wan-Bissaka, more space on the left wing.
+This change also allowed Mac Allister to push forward, disrupting the pressing assignments of Manchester United’s first line.

 <figure>
     <img src="https://tacticsjournal.com/uploads/2023/04/24/1st_Half_Estupinan_3.1-24Apr2023_13:57:09.jpeg">
     <figcaption>Figure 3.1 - Estupinan makes a run in behind Antony in the first half</figcaption>
 </figure>

-The most interesting Brighton player was **Pervis Estupinan**.
+The most interesting Brighton player was Pervis Estupinan.
 In the first half, he unlocked Manchester United’s right side with his runs inside into the left half-space to help the team transition out of the buildup.

 The negative to this run was that it left space open for Antony on the right wing, for which Manchester United attacked unsuccessfully on two or three counterattacks.